Is Your Neighborhood Safe? 7 Tools to Help You Find Out

 Before you research, consider bias

-While reading this article, think about how you use neighborhood safety tools.
+While reading this article, consider how you use neighborhood safety tools.
 Are you using them to build or divide your community?
 When you find problems, look for solutions.
 Remember that community safety comes from putting in work.

 There's more to neighborhood safety than crime statistics